the branch of zoology that studies insects

 I asked her, “Are you an optimist or a

 mental or emotional as opposed to physical in nature

 "It’s just one of those

 That night when I decided that finding the lock was my ultimate

 raison d'etre—the raison that was the master over all other raisons—I really needed to hear him.

-containing or expressing accusation
+containing or expressing blame